Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Introduction

 5G was designed to markedly enhance capacity, peak data rates, connectivity, and latency compared to 4G.
 In particular, it aimed to deliver up to $1000\times$ higher data volumes, $10$–$100\times$ more device connections, $10$–$100\times$ faster user data rates, and $5\times$ lower latency than 4G operating in FR1.
 To achieve its ambitious data rates, 5G integrated advanced multi-user multiple-input multiple-output (MIMO) techniques with access to wide contiguous bandwidths within the \textit{millimeter-wave (mmWave)} spectrum, more precisely in FR2 ($24.25\,\mathrm{GHz}$–$71\,\mathrm{GHz}$).

 Despite attracting significant research attention over the past decade, FR2 suffers from several major limitations, including reduced coverage, high penetration losses through buildings and foliage, and increased complexity and cost compared to FR1.
-A primary concern is that, mmWave signals struggle to penetrate obstacles such as walls, windows, and vegetation, unlike FR1 signals.
+A primary concern is that mmWave signals struggle to penetrate obstacles such as walls, windows, and vegetation, unlike FR1 signals.
 Moreover, the extremely narrow beams required by mmWave antenna arrays pose challenges for maintaining reliable connectivity under mobility.
 As such, mmWave has seen limited success as a mobile connectivity solution both in the U.S. and worldwide.
-However, fixed wireless access based on mmWave has proven to be effective as an alternative to wired broadband in several use cases \cite{GSMA2023}.
+However, fixed wireless access based on mmWave has proven to be effective as an alternative to wired broadband in several use cases.
 The global uptake of mmWave remains modest, as countries like South Korea and most of Europe have largely deprioritized mmWave due to deployment complexity and limited mobile use cases.

-To overcome the above challenges and balance coverage and data rates, FR3 has been identified as a key candidate for 6G \cite{FCC2023,Bjornson2024,Kang2024,Bazzi2025,Cui2023}.
-Referred to as the “golden band,” FR3 has wider bandwidths than FR1, and offers more favorable propagation than FR2 due to lower path/penetration losses.
-Nokia’s recent coverage study~\cite{Nokia2024} showed that the lower FR3 (7\,GHz) can achieve comparable or better cell-edge throughput than 5G at 3.5\,GHz (FR1) when equipped with larger antenna arrays.
-The upper FR3 (13\,GHz) also supports reasonable coverage using directional antennas and more transmit chains at the user equipment (UE) and customer premises equipment (CPE)~\cite{Nokia2024}.
+By offering wider contiguous bandwidth than FR1 and more favorable propagation characteristics than FR2, FR3 mitigates several key limitations of the existing cellular bands and has been identified as a strong candidate for 6G \cite{FCC2023,Bjornson2024,Kang2024,Bazzi2025,Cui2023,Miao2025}.
+Referred to as the “golden band,” FR3 provides substantially larger continuous bandwidth for terrestrial mobile communications while enabling smaller antenna-array aperture sizes compared to FR1.
+It also benefits from lower path and penetration losses, reduced hardware complexity, and lower deployment costs relative to FR2 \cite{FCC2023,Bjornson2024,Kang2024,Bazzi2025,Cui2023,Miao2025}.
+Nokia’s recent coverage study~\cite{Nokia2024} shows that the lower FR3 band (7\,GHz) can achieve comparable or even superior cell-edge throughput to 5G at 3.5\,GHz (FR1) when using larger antenna arrays.
+The upper FR3 band (13\,GHz) supports reasonable coverage using directional antennas and additional transmit chains at the user equipment (UE) and customer premises equipment (CPE)~\cite{Nokia2024,Miao2025}.

+As the bandwidth allocated to 6G in FR3 is limited—unlike the abundant bandwidth available in FR2—a natural solution is to exploit \textit{ultra-massive MIMO} (UM-MIMO) by deploying a very large number of antennas.
+This leads to the concept of \textit{extremely large aperture arrays (ELAAs)}.
+Antenna aperture is the effective physical area over which an antenna or array receives or radiates electromagnetic energy.
+Larger apertures provide higher spacial resolution, gain, and sensing accuracy, and UM-MIMO provides aggressive spatial multiplexing gains for communication tasks \cite{Ramezani2024}.
+ELAA-aided base stations (BSs) are thus expected to become a cornerstone for implementing ISAC in the FR3 band.